portagefilelist/client/README.md

 As Gentoo has a source code based package system you cannot predict the binary files created by a package.
 Thus you might have trouble to find the package which provides a specific binary.
 E.g. the command `host` is provided by the package `bind-tools`.
 [Try it](https://portagefilelist.de/site/query/file/?file=host&unique_packages=yes&do).

 ### How?
-Just execute `pfl` our use the network-cron useflag which installs a weekly executed cronjob.
+Just execute `pfl` or use the network-cron useflag which installs a weekly executed cronjob.
 Systemd timer are currently not supported but planned.